Kendrick Lamar stops white fan using N-word

 The crowd in Gulf Shores, Alabama started booing on hearing the woman sing the racial slur.

-She then apologised, saying: "Oh I'm sorry, did I do it?"
+She apologised, saying: "Oh I'm sorry, did I do it?"

 Kendrick then asked the audience if she should be given another try - and despite many shouting "No!", Kendrick allowed her a second run at the song.

-**Warning: The Twitter thread linked to below contains language that you may find offensive**

-Twitter user @alsostephenking said that Kendrick had been looking for fans to bring on stage who could rap along to his song M.A.A.D City - and that several people had been on stage before Delaney.
+Twitter user @alsostephenking said that Kendrick had been looking for fans who could rap along to his song M.A.A.D City - and that several people had been on stage before Delaney.

-He says he was relieved when Delaney skipped over the first N-word in the song, but then she "belted" it out later in the track.
+Rohan was one of them.
+He rapped the whole song to cheers from the crowd and omitted the N-word throughout.

 Kendrick Lamar was headlining the final day of the Hangout Festival.